 Any skis can be ridden on any terrain but are usually designed with a specific terrain or style in mind; for example, powder skis are designed to be wider at the nose to help keep you afloat.

 Have a look at the following descriptions of the major board categories.
 If you’re new to skiing, all mountain skis are a good place to start as they perform well across all terrains.

-Designed for riders who spend their days off-piste and in varied terrain, exploring the entire mountain, freeride boards have a stiffer flex and are a little longer than freestyle boards for stability at speed.
-They tend to be directional.
+Designed for riders who spend their days off-piste and in varied terrain, exploring the entire mountain, freeride skis have a stiffer flex and are a little longer than freestyle boards for stability at speed.